Vladimir Kolesnikov

+Early life and education

 Kolesnikov was born in Gudauta, Abkhaz ASSR, Soviet Union.

+Career

-In 1995–2000 he was a First Deputy Interior Minister of Russia.
-He served as the acting Minister in September 1996, when Minister Anatoly Kulikov was on vacation.
-From 23 April 2002, until 7 July 2006, he was a Deputy Prosecutor General of Russia under Vladimir Ustinov.
+Between 1995 and 2000 he was a First Deputy Interior Minister of Russia.
+He served as the acting minister in September 1996, when Minister Anatoly Kulikov was on vacation.
+From 23 April 2002 until 7 July 2006, he was a Deputy Prosecutor General of Russia under Vladimir Ustinov.
 Since 19 July 2006, he has been a Deputy Justice Minister of Russia.